Tsaliet

-Tsaliet is a river in northern Ethiopia, belonging to the Nile basin.
+The Tsaliet is a river in northern Ethiopia, belonging to the Nile basin.
 Rising in the mountains of Dogu’a Tembien, where it is first called May Leiba River and then Tinsehe River, it flows westward through a deep gorge, to become Tsaliet in its lower course, where it empties in Weri’i River, just upstream of the main Weri’i bridge along the road to Adwa.

 Characteristics

 It is mostly a confined river, locally meandering in its narrow alluvial plain, with an average slope gradient of 25 metres per kilometre.
 With its tributaries, the river has cut deep gorges.
 Along the middle of its course, it occupies sandy pediments in Addeha.

 Flash floods and flood buffering

 Runoff mostly happens in the form of high runoff discharge events that occur in a very short period (called flash floods).
 These are related to the steep topography, often little vegetation cover and intense convective rainfall.
 The peaks of such flash floods have often a 50 to 100 times larger discharge than the preceding baseflow.

 The magnitude of floods in this river has however been decreased due to interventions in its upper catchment, particularly around the May Leiba reservoir.
 Physical conservation structures such as stone bunds and check dams intercept runoff.
 On many steep slopes, exclosures have been established; the dense vegetation largely contributes to enhanced infiltration, less flooding and better baseflow.
 Examples are the Khunale exclosure and the Harehuwa exclosure.